berghdavid/TSP/README.md

 # TSP
-Backtracking solution to solving the Travelling Salesman Problem using Haskell.
+Backtracking solution solving the Travelling Salesman Problem using Haskell.
 Prints time taken for solving.